langchain-ai/langgraph/docs/docs/cloud/quick_start.md

 ## Test the app locally

-To test the LangGraph app before deploying it using LangGraph Cloud, you can use [LangGraph Studio](../concepts/langgraph_studio.md) or start the [LangGraph server](../concepts/langgraph_server.md) locally.
+To test the LangGraph app before deploying it using LangGraph Cloud, you can start the [LangGraph server](../concepts/langgraph_server.md) locally or use [LangGraph Studio](../concepts/langgraph_studio.md).

 ## Using local server

-You can also test your app by running [LangGraph server](../concepts/langgraph_server.md) locally.
+You can test your app by running [LangGraph server](../concepts/langgraph_server.md) locally.
 This is useful to make sure you have configured our [CLI configuration file][langgraph.json] correctly and can interact with your graph.

 To run the server locally, you need to first install the LangGraph CLI: